Online Meeting Security: Don't Miss These Essential Checks

 Most cyber defense starts with encryption, the process by which data is scrambled or distorted in transit between two systems.
 Eavesdroppers and hackers can’t decode these encrypted messages—only the server at the receiving end can.
 Make sure to choose an online meeting software that encrypts all files transfers, IMs, and voice and video conversations.
 This is especially key if members of your team frequently use public wifi networks.

 Also be aware of what can’t be encrypted.
-If you or an employee uses web conferencing software to call a mobile or landline, the portion of the conversation that takes place over the normal telephone network won’t be encrypted.
+If you or an employee uses an online meeting software to call a mobile or landline, the portion of the conversation that takes place over the normal telephone network won’t be encrypted.
 Don’t get lazy in your communication habits—always take a moment to think about who you’re talking to and how you’re talking to them.

 Managing User Access